wd-bootcamp/web-exercises/sessions/react-state-1/journal-app-favorite-button/README.md

   - Hint: Use the dispatcher function (setter function) returned by useState to toggle the current value.
   - Remember: You can toggle a boolean using the NOT operator `!`.

+> 💡For now, only the icon will respond to the state change using conditional rendering:
+`{isFavorite ? <StarFilled /> : <Star />}`.
+The favorite tab and the count of favorites will be implemented in future sessions.

 Happy hacking!

 ## Development